-- Set up the system that is to be the new master server as if it is to be a slave server.
-See "Setting Up NIS Slave Servers" in Chapter 4 and follow the directions in the sections "Setting the Slave Server's Domain Name," "Binding to Another NIS Server," and "Building the Duplicate Maps." - 2.
+- 1. Set up the system that is to be the new master server as if it is to be a slave server.
+See "Setting Up NIS Slave Servers" on page 35 and follow the directions in the sections "Setting the Slave Server's Domain Name," "Binding to Another NIS Server," and "Building the Duplicate Maps." - 2.
 Copy the map source files from the old master server to the new master server.
 The source files are listed in Table 3-1. - 3.
 Rebuild all of the maps on the new master server, but don't push them to other servers:

+'''

-newmaster# /var/yp/ypmake -u NOPUSH=1
+newmaster# /var/yp/ypmake -f -n

+'''